Floris I van Haamstede: Knighthood

+Baronage

 Floris became a knight banneret or Baanrots in 1340 or 1341.
 This might have happened during, or after the 1340 Siege of Tournai.
 A banneret fought under his own banner during battle, and was of high status.
 On account of this elevation, Floris' fiefs were extended.
 He got all the count's land in Schachtekijnsepolder near Yerseke, in the polder across Coude Werve (Kerkwerve?) and in the polder behind Dunemedamme on Zuid-Beveland.
 All for his life, and that of his wife if she were to outlive him.
 In September 1343 Floris was bailiff of Zierikzee.

-War against Utrecht and Frisia
+Service in the war against Utrecht and Frisia

 On 21 June 1345 Count William IV of Holland gave securities for money he had secured from the biggest Holland and Zeeland cities.
 He needed the money for his war against the city of Utrecht and Frisia.
 For Zeeland the contract was signed by (in order and rank): Sir Wolfert III van Borselen Lord of Veere, Sir Floris Lord of Haamstede, Sir Arnoud van Haamstede Lord of Moermond the count's dear Nephews, and others.